dimpase/M2/D-language.md

 A sample Makefile for illustrating syntax is [here](https://github.com/DanGrayson/Internals/blob/master/dan/D%20language/Makefile)

+Be sure that `scc1` is on your path for running the exercises.
+Run `make` in the D language directory and examine the resulting files.

 * Do not have to declare variable names ahead of time.
 Have both an "=" and ":=", along with "::=" for definition of macros.
 * foo-tmp.c is translated into foo.d by the compiler
 * In the translated C file, b is declared ("static" means it is not exported) near the top, and b:=1 later in the file (e.g. b:=true).